nssteinbrenner/puppet-web_server_nginx/README.md

 ### Usage

 You are required to replace the e-mail address and the DNS token in manifests/config.pp in order for it to work.
 Otherwise, the dynamic DNS script and the LetsEncrypt certificate generation will error out, causing the puppet run to stop.
+The DNS token can be acquired from duckdns.org.

 ### What it configures
 DuckDNS for dynamic DNS configuration.